 For updated information please call:

 Sportsman Cove Fish Camp 352-591-1435

-The water level on Orange Lake is the highest that it’s been since 2006, thanks to the winter and spring rains received throughout north Florida.
+The largemouth bass fishery has declined by the standards set during the 2010-2011 years due to the drought, but the water level on Orange Lake is the highest that it’s been since 2006, thanks to the regular afternoon thunderstorms received throughout north Florida.
 The lake can be accessed at either the Heagy-Burry or the Marjorie Kinnan Rawlings public boat ramps, but much of the habitat in the lake has shifted to expansive areas of floating vegetation mats that has made navigating and fishing in the lake difficult.
-Some of these islands can be quite large which can potentially block passage through trails and access to boat ramps.
-Anglers should be mindful of shifting floating islands while on the lake, particularly during windy days.
-The largemouth bass fishery has declined by the standards set during the 2010-2011 years due to the drought.
-However, FWC biologists stocked over 100,000 largemouth bass fingerlings in an effort to jump-start the fishery and rebuild the population faster than it would normally build with natural reproduction alone.
+Some of these islands can be quite large which can potentially block passage through trails and access to boat ramps, so anglers should be mindful of shifting floating islands while on the lake, particularly during windy days.
+Management strategies to restore access, improve fish populations, and improve fish habitat are underway.
+FWC biologists have already stocked over 100,000 largemouth bass fingerlings in an effort to jump-start the fishery and rebuild the population faster than it would normally build with natural reproduction alone.
 With fast growth rates, these bass may be catchable as early as next year.
 In addition, floating vegetation mats at Marjorie Keenan Rawlings and Mikes Fish Camp are routinely being monitored and shredded to maintain at least one access point open on each side of the lake while a formal vegetation management plan is being developed.
 In the interim, FWC is holding regular meetings to seek stakeholder input on future lake habitat management strategies.
 For those interested, please visit www.Orangecreekbasin.wordpress.com for future meeting updates and progress.